 - Use the gadgets to read books whose physical copies are not available.

 - They can be used to learn new hobbies like dance, yoga, music, painting, etc

 - They can be used for research purposes to complete the school projects

 - They can be used for journaling and diary writing as well

-If we have to convert, Abraham Lincoln’s famous quote on Enemies, then it would be: We have to destroy the negative effects of the screen addiction by making the gadgets our friends.
-So friends, if you have any different tips that you are using to keep your kids away from the screens, please share with us.
+If we have to convert, Abraham Lincoln’s famous quote on Enemies would be: We must destroy the negative effects of screen addiction by making the gadgets our friends.
+So friends, if you have any different tips that you are using to keep your kids away from the screens, please share them with us.

 Suhasini, IP, is the Author of the book “Practical Tips for Kids Mental Health.”
 As a certified kids and parents life coach, she helps/guides you toward a happy family life for your kids.
 She firmly believes, that “Emotionally Happy Kids of today are the Mentally Strong and Happy Citizens of tomorrow.”
 Let’s make the world a happy and beautiful place for our kids to thrive.